barrycug/BTSPieChart/readme.md

 - add new slices (animated)
 - remove selected slice (animated)
 - update existing pie values (animated)
-- interactive slice selection
+- interactive slice selection (tap and/ or move your finger)

-__NOTE:__ this is NOT a complete "Pie Chart" implementation.
-The purpose is to demonstrate a technique for building and animating wedges in a pie cart layout.
-See the _How Does It Work?_ section below.

 The view uses a data source (number of slices, slice value) and delegate (selection tracking)